maazhussaini/lms-admin-web-app/documentation/api-designs/course-management-api.md

 - Cannot modify course content or access other students' data
 - Can only access courses they are enrolled in

+### Public Access (No Authentication Required)
+- Can browse available courses using the course discovery endpoint
+- Can filter courses by programs, specializations, and course types
+- Can search courses by name
+- Purchase status is calculated only when student_id is provided
+- Cannot access course content or modify any data

 ## Validation Rules

 ### Program Validation
 - **program_name**: Required, 2-255 characters, string type

+### Specialization Validation
+- **program_id**: Required for by-program endpoint, positive integer, must exist within tenant

 ### Course Validation
 - **course_name**: Required, 2-255 characters, string type